Find the shortest path in a grid in XNA

 Board movement example 1

-Factors that limit whether or not a game piece can move from one tile to another (tile A to tile B) are:
+Factors that limit if a game piece can move from one tile to another (tile A to tile B) are:

-• Tile B doesn’t exist (the piece would move outside of the board boundaries).
+• B doesn’t exist (the piece would move outside of the board).

-• Tile B is marked as a None or a Nonwalkable tile (see below).
+• B exists but is marked as None or Nonwalkable (see below).

-• Tile B belongs to another room and is separated from tile A by a wall.
+• B belongs to another room and is separated from A by a wall.

-• Tile B is occupied by another piece or furniture (another piece can not stop here).
+• B is occupied by a piece or furniture (characters can’t stop here).

-• Tile B is occupied by a player or enemy (players and enemies can not walk past eachother).
+• B is occupied by a player or enemy (characters can’t pass each other).

 Path finding overview

-Consider the following map, where a player stands on the green tile and wants to move to the red one:
+Consider the following map, where a player on the green tile wants to move to the red one:

 Board movement example 2